vincentarelbundock/Rdatasets/doc/gap/rst/cf.rst

 ungcode recovers alleles from genotype(s).

-VR is a utility function for calculating variance of a ratio
+VR is a utility function for calculating variance of a ratio.

+weighted.median is a function for obtaining weighted median with interpolation.

-WriteGRM is a utility function to write GCTA grm.gz and grm.id files
+WriteGRM is a utility function to write GCTA grm.gz and grm.id files.

-WriteGRMBin is a utility function to write GCTA grm.bin files
+WriteGRMBin is a utility function to write GCTA grm.bin files.

-WriteGRMSAS is a utility function to write a GRM object to SAS PROCs MIXED/GLIMMIX ldata
+WriteGRMSAS is a utility function to write a GRM object to SAS PROCs MIXED/GLIMMIX ldata.

 x2 is a simple chi-squared test of two proportions.